clinics

 • If you have a glucose meter, please bring it along with your blood sugar records.

-At your first appointment you will meet the nurse and dietitian.
-This appointment will take a minimum of 2 hours.
+At your first appointment you will meet the nurse and dietitian, often in a group setting with other pregnant individuals experiencing diabetes.
+This group session will take a minimum of 3 hours.

 The nurse will talk with you about diabetes in pregnancy.
 The information given will depend on the type of diabetes you have.